 For this work, Ana works with the remains and the excess of the extraction process so as to reflect on the automatization of the procedure.

-ESPEJOS is a series of hollow obsidian cylinders disposed of in the space modularly, allowing different combinations to create architectural space.
+In the form of a sculptural installation, ESPEJOS is a series of hollow obsidian cylinders disposed of in the space modularly, allowing different combinations to create architectural space.
 The methodology of the installation seeks to alter a serial production process to examine the possibility and scope of reconfiguration of the form, but not the matter.